farseerfc/farseerfc.github.com/posts/life/msr.en.rst

 I participated MSR of this year.
 We came to University of Zurich early in the morning.
-The registration got something wrong when it seems that Swisser cannot tell the difference among Asians so that name cards of 3 Chinese with family name of Yang are misplaced.
+The registration got something wrong when it seems that Swisses cannot tell the difference among Asians so that name cards of 3 Chinese with family name of Yang are misplaced.
 And also the organization field of Hotta was ``Japan, Japan``, as if he represented the Japan.